Closures & Hours Changes

 Evidence (role of surgery):

 Patients who have achieved a complete remission can be considered for administration of PCI.
-Patients whose cancer can be controlled outside the brain have a 60% actuarial risk of developing central nervous system (CNS) metastases within 2 to 3 years after starting treatment.[28,30,31] Most of these patients relapse only in their brain, and nearly all of those who relapse in their CNS die of their cranial metastases.
+Patients whose cancer can be controlled outside the brain have a 60% actuarial risk of developing central nervous system (CNS) metastases within 2 to 3 years after starting treatment.[28,30,31] Most of these patients have disease that relapses only in the brain, and nearly all of those with CNS relapse die of their cranial metastases.
 The risk of developing CNS metastases can be reduced by more than 50% with the administration of PCI.

 Evidence (role of PCI):